 The existing baggage claim area in front of the claim device is 168 square feet.
 Currently, deplaning passengers will stand in front of the bag slide waiting for their baggage to appear.
 Since the frontage available is only 22 feet long, the front row of passengers waiting for bags block the remaining passengers from accessing the baggage slide.
-ACRP's Report 25 recommends a space around the claim device that is approximately 15 feet wide to allow sufficient space for passengers to unload bags from the baggage claim area needed to meet current requirements is 1,273 square feet, while 2,859 square feet will be needed to meet year 2038 requirements.
+ACRP's Report 25 recommends a space around the claim device that is approximately 15 feet wide to allow sufficient space for passengers to unload bags from the baggage claim device.
+The amount of baggage claim area needed to meet current requirements is 1,273 square feet, while 2,859 square feet will be needed to meet year 2038 requirements.